LassoSoft/LassoGuide/source/operations/network-requests.rst

    exist at the location specified by the URL, one will be created with the data specified by the ``-data`` parameter.
 If a file does exist at the path specified by the URL then its contents will be overwritten with the new data.
-   (See the example below for how to change the behavior to append the data instead.)
+   (See the example below for how to change the method's behavior to append the data instead.)

    This method can optionally take a username and password to be used for authentication to the FTP server.
 Also, the ``-options`` parameter can be